rbignon/woob/docs/source/guides/module.rst

             return video

-Here, when the application has got a :class:`Video <weboob.capabilities.video.BaseVideo>` object with :func:`~woob.capabilities.video.CapVideo.search_videos`, in most cases, there are only some meta-data, but not the direct link to the video media.
+Here, when the application has got a :class:`Video <woob.capabilities.video.BaseVideo>` object with :func:`~woob.capabilities.video.CapVideo.search_videos`, in most cases, there are only some meta-data, but not the direct link to the video media.

 As our method :func:`~woob.capabilities.video.CapVideo.get_video` will get all